kevinfarrugia/react-recipes/recipes/setting-up-shop.md

 ---

-<sup>1</sup> [Technically you can](https://reactjs.org/docs/getting-started.html#online-playgrounds), for small experiments on your machine.
+<sup id='fn1'>1</sup> [Technically you can](https://reactjs.org/docs/getting-started.html#online-playgrounds), for small experiments on your machine.
 You'll probably want to avoid publishing them as-is on the web, though.

+<sup id='fn2'>2</sup> When bundling JavaScript packages, all dependencies are technically _development dependencies_, because they're only ever needed as you build the project.
+However, it's useful to make a distinction between things that end up in the bundle and those who don't.